BehnamZeinali/IMUNet/README.md

 4- Px4 which can be downloaded from [px4](https://px4.io/)  and the scripts provided [here](https://github.com/majuid/DeepNav) has been used to download the data and pre-process it.

 # Keras Implementation
-The data-driven method for inertial navigation proposed in [RONIN](https://github.com/Sachini/ronin) for the ResNet18 model with all the new architectures has been implemented in Tensorflow-Keras as well.
+The data-driven method for inertial navigation proposed in [RONIN](https://github.com/Sachini/ronin) for the ResNet18 model with all the new architectures and datasets has been implemented in Tensorflow-Keras as well.

 # Android
 The Android Application is available at [Android](https://github.com/BehnamZeinali/IMUNet_Android)